Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: Classical background

 \subsection{Unidirectional gravitational waves}

-To establish a quantum model for unidirectional plane gravitational waves, we start with a rather restricted sector of full General Relativity, the polarized cosmological Gowdy model \cite{G} and impose further restrictions to unidirectionality at the classical level by postulating a null Killing field in form of conditions on the phase space variables.
+To establish a quantum model for unidirectional plane gravitational waves, we start with a rather restricted sector of full General Relativity, the polarized cosmological Gowdy model \cite{G} in a quantized version \cite{BD1,BD2} and impose further restrictions to unidirectionality at the classical level: As in space-times with unidirectional plane waves there exists always an isometry in the null direction along the wave, we postulate a null Killing field in form of conditions on the phase space variables.

 For the sake of a better intuition we begin with an even more restricted solution that describes precisely unidirectional plane waves, according to Ehlers and Kundt \cite{EK}, with the following space-time metric